drunomics/behat-drupal-utils/README.md

 The modules provides functionality for running smoke and login tests for drupal.

+### Install

+* Feel free to copy the example behat feature.
+* Add the provided js file to your sites js.
+The listener is required to catch js errors.
+* Also add the DrupalSmokeContext to your behat.yml.

-### Watchdog Catcher Context
+### Drupal Smoke Context

-You can extend the WatchdogCatcher Behat Context to add automatic watchdog error catching.
 All watchdog entries excluding `Notice`, `Info` and `Debug` will be detected.

+There are also some methods available in the Context:

+ * iShouldBeRedirectedTo
+ * iShouldSeeElementWithTheCssStylePropertyMatching
+ * iShouldNotSeeAnyJavascriptErrorsInTheConsole

 ### Example behat feature